percona/percona-postgresql-operator/source/users.rst

     * - ``pguser``
       - Non-privileged user
     * - ``pgbouncer``
-      - Еhe administrative user for the `pgBouncer connection pooler <http://pgbouncer.github.io/>`_
+      - Administrative user for the `pgBouncer connection pooler <http://pgbouncer.github.io/>`_

 The ``postgres`` user will be the admin user for the database instance.
 The ``primaryuser`` is used for replication between primary and replicas.
 The